giellalt/lang-sme/sme.md

 * **GenIESinf** removes (Pron Refl Gen) if a transitive verb to the left and an Inf to the right

-* **NomIfProp** Removes Acc and Gen when you Prop because you are Nom.
-To the left is a sg3-verb.
-Should not hit Prop that are Sem/Plc.

 * **NomIfProp2** Removes Acc and Nom when you are Prop Sem/Plc because you are Gen. To the left is a sg3-verb.
 To the right is a noun.

 * **NomSentFin** Selects Nom if you are Acc or Gen and EOS is to yoru right.
 Copulas is found to the left